blacksmith-community/blacksmith-boshrelease/README.md

 There is no default.
 If you don't specify this, you don't get anything identifying in the management interface.

+### shareable: (true|false)

+Sets the Shareable in the Catalog API call.
+After updating this flag you need to deploy to update the blacksmith instance config file, then cause any PaaS using blacksmith to re-read the catalog.
+On Cloud Foundry you can run `cf create-service-broker` and
+`cf update-service-broker` to reread the catalog.

 ### broker.username: _some-username_

 A (preferably randomized) username to use to secure the Blacksmith